BRENT GAFFORD Nashville-based country singer-songwriter.

 KATE RHUDY North Carolina-based folk singer-songwriter.

-THE SWINGIN' MEDALLIONS Best known for their 1966 hit "Double Shot (of My Baby's Love)," today the Medallions are made up of children or other relatives of the original lineup and bill themselves as "the party band of the South."
+THE SWINGIN' MEDALLIONS Best known for their 1966 hit "Double Shot (of My Baby's Love)," today the Medallions are made up of relatives of the original lineup and bill themselves as "the party band of the South."

 SLENDERMAN Displeased with the shaming of his name, Slenderman is making his public debut with a DJ set.